Punjab Police (Pakistan): Controversies

 In November 2017, a video on social media depicted Punjab Police officers torturing an elderly couple; the entire police station was suspended.
 A seven-year-old child was arrested for kidnapping by Punjab Police in 2015.
 A 12-year-old was arrested by Punjab Police in Bahawalpur District after they failed to arrest his father, a farmer named in an FIR for disputing the price of sugar cane at a sugar mill.
 The boy brought his schoolbooks to jail.

-Uniform change

-In 2017, the Punjab Police changed its standard uniform from black shirts and khaki pants to all olive-green.
-The change had a mixed reaction; the government said that it had consulted professional designers, but the new uniform has been criticized as dull and less attractive But as time go Olive Green uniform acquired its own distinct identity and position.
+In 2017, the Punjab Police changed its standard uniform constituting black shirts and khaki pants, which was designed by GM Chowdri & Sons (government contractors since 1916) under the order of Khan Qurban Ali Khan, to all olive-green.
+The change had a mixed reaction; the government said that it had consulted professional designers, but the new uniform has been criticized as dull and less attractive.
+Media reports have circulated that the Punjab Police will revive their previous uniform again.